Nuitka/Nuitka/README.rst

 --------------------

-Using the Python DLL, like standard CPython does can lead to unexpected slow downs, e.g. in uncompiled code that works with unicode strings.
+Using the Python DLL, like standard CPython does can lead to unexpected slowdowns, e.g. in uncompiled code that works with Unicode strings.
 This is because calling to the DLL rather than residing in the DLL causes overhead, and this even happens to the DLL with itself, being slower, than a Python all contained in one binary.

-So if feasible, aim at static linking, which is currently only possible with AnaConda Python on non-Windows.
+So if feasible, aim at static linking, which is currently only possible with Anaconda Python on non-Windows.

 Windows Standalone executables and dependencies
 -----------------------------------------------

-The process of making Standalone executables for Windows traditionnaly involves using an external dependency walker in order to copy necessary libraries along with the compiled executables to the distribution folder.
+The process of making Standalone executables for Windows traditionally involves using an external dependency walker in order to copy necessary libraries along with the compiled executables to the distribution folder.
-Usng the external dependency walker is quite time consuming, and may copy some unnecessary libraries along the way (better have too much than missing).
+Using the external dependency walker is quite a time consuming, and may copy some unnecessary libraries along the way (better have too much than missing).
-Since Nuitka 0.6.2, there's an experimental alternative internal dependency walker that relies on pefile which analyses PE imports of executables / libraries.
+Since Nuitka 0.6.2, there's an experimental alternative internal dependency walker that relies on pefile which analyses PE imports of executables/libraries.
 This implementation shall create smaller Standalone distributions since it won't include Windows' equivalent of the standard library, and will speed-up first Nuitka compilations by an order of magnitude.